kunal-visoulia/Fullstack-Ecommerce-Project/README.md

       - DEFAULT: Exposes public Spring Data Repos or ones explicitly annotated with @RepositoryRestResource and its exported attribute not set to false(default value of exported is true).
       - VISIBILITY: Exposes only public Spring Data Repo regardless of annotation configuration.
       - ANNOTATED: Only exposes Spring Data Repos explicitly annotated with @RepositoryRestResource and its exported attribute not set to false(default value of exported is true).

+27. View Order History for logged in users: added orderRepo to BE and Orderhistory related component,class and service in FE.
+We need to keep track of user's email address, so we will sotre it in session storage.